digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-30.md

 * Met with Prasad over definitions of models, solvers, simulators, FMUs, and machine learned models (with Christian and Prasad)
 * Met with Novo with Fateme to clarify data Novo sent us and logistics for Fateme.

+#### Jim Woodcock
+* Started work on preparing six guest lectures for the BSc Programming & Modelling course.
+The lectures are on an Introduction to Probabilistic Robotics, to be delivered late April/early May.
+* I'm proposing to start work on reasoning about cosimulation in Isabelle, building on Frank Zeyda's work (see Frank Zeyda, Julien Ouy, Simon Foster, Ana Cavalcanti: Formalising Cosimulation Models.
+SEFM Workshops 2017: 453-468).
+I'd welcome comments on this approach.

 ## Sub-projects status

 * FMI - Utilities website https://sweng.au.dk/fmiutils/ for showcasing some of our tools.
 Should it be maintained?
 Who should do it?
 Is it a priority?